Meet the Staff

-Molly Hubbell is the Plum Street Market Garden Field and Farm Operations Coordinator for Keep Growing Detroit.
+Molly Hubbell is the KGD Farm Operations Coordinator.
 Prior to moving to Detroit in 2012, she lived and worked in Vermont where she studied plant & soil science and received a B.A. from The University of Vermont (UVM).
 Over the past twelve years, she has developed her farming skills—working in different capacities on organic farms, community gardens, and nurseries in both her native New York, Vermont, and now Detroit.
 Molly is always excited to share her love for farming with others.
 In her spare time, she enjoys eating everything she grows(!) and playing in the dirt on her own farm in the northend neighborhood of Detroit.

 Akello Karamoko is a farmer at the Plum St Market Garden for Keep Growing Detroit.
 He is a native Detroiter that has always had a green thumb.
 He planted his first apple tree at 11 years old and sold peppermint and sage at his church when he was thirteen.
 Farming as a career path is hardly on the minds of other youth growing up in Detroit, but he sought out programs to learn how to grow, plan, harvest, and sell his own organic crops.
 He’s trained in programs like 4H Gardens with Dr. Wesley Godfrey, KGD’s Urban Agriculture Youth Apprenticeship program, and MSU’s Organic Farmer Training Program.
 He has worked for the Food Warrior Program with Detroit Black Community Food Security Network (DBCFSN) and City Food’s Good Food Ambassador program.
 His purpose is to provide similar opportunities for others.
 He also wants to inform others about their rights to healthy and culturally appropriate foods.
 He recognizes that while America’s agricultural sector is shrinking, exposure has always inspired innovation.
 He plans to provide the next generation with the spark to partake in organic agriculture.